 Project xCloud is not designed to replace existing or future games consoles.
 Microsoft believes that it will be a different kind of service that caters for a different kind of user.

-For starters, while it will likely be accessible through the Xbox One family of machines (plus Xbox Two, or whatever the next-generation console ends up being called), Project xCloud will also be available on phones, tablets, set-top-boxes, TVs, etc. Basically, anything that has a screen and an internet connection.
+For starters, while it will likely be accessible through the Xbox One family of machines (plus Scarlett/box Two), xCloud will also be available on phones, tablets, set-top-boxes, TVs, etc. Basically, anything that has a screen and an internet connection.

 "We’re developing Project xCloud not as a replacement for game consoles, but as a way to provide the same choice and versatility that lovers of music and video enjoy today.
 We’re adding more ways to play Xbox games," said Microsoft's CVP of cloud gaming, Kareen Choudry.

 "[It] will also open the world of Xbox to those who may not otherwise own traditional, dedicated gaming hardware.
 True console-quality gaming will become available on mobile devices, providing the 2 billion-plus gamers around the world a new gateway to previously console- and PC-exclusive content."